A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Experiments and Results

 \subsection{Results and Discussion}

-The results of our experiments (Table~\ref{tab:results}) suggests that normalizers using mean $\boldsymbol{\mu}$ and standard deviation $\boldsymbol{\sigma}$ as shift $\boldsymbol{\beta}$ and scale $\boldsymbol{\gamma}$—coupled with \textsc{RevIN} at inference time (Section~\ref{ssec:eval})—achieve superior performance in both zero-shot (ZS) and in-domain (ID) settings.
-In ZS evaluation, \textsc{RevIN} (1.02 MASE), Hybrid (1.05), and Standardization (1.06) outperform other methods (MinMax: 1.22, MeanAbs: 1.79, MaxAbs: 2.58), delivering an 88.8\% improvement over raw baseline (9.38 MASE) and 44\% better than other normalization methods on average (1.86 MASE).
-For ID tasks, \textsc{RevIN}/Hybrid (0.84) and Standardization (0.85) show similar dominance, achieving 79\% improvement over raw baseline (4.02 MASE) and 28.4\% better than other normalization methods (MinMax: 0.94, MeanAbs: 1.27, MaxAbs: 1.31).
-CHRONOS forms a notable exception: while normalization significantly improved performance —producing 92.5\% and 84.6\% average gains over raw baselines in ZS and ID, respectively—the specific choice among the six normalization methods has little impact once data are scaled, we attribute this to its cross-entropy loss on discretized, scale-agnostic tokens (Section~\ref{ssec:tsfm}), it exhibits only ±0.07 MASE variation in ZS and ±0.02 MASE in ID across all methods.
+The results of our experiments (Table~\ref{tab:zs_id_combined_highlight}) suggests that normalization methods using mean $\boldsymbol{\mu}$ and standard deviation $\boldsymbol{\sigma}$ as shift $\boldsymbol{\beta}$ and scale $\boldsymbol{\gamma}$—coupled with \textsc{RevIN} at inference time (Section~\ref{ssec:eval})—achieve superior performance in both zero-shot (ZS) and in-domain (ID) settings.
+In ZS evaluation, \textsc{RevIN} (1.02 MASE), Hybrid (1.05), and Standardization (1.06) outperform other methods (MinMax: 1.22, MeanAbs: 1.79, MaxAbs: 2.58), delivering an 89\% improvement over raw baseline (9.38 MASE) and 44\% improvement over normalization methods on average (1.86 MASE).
+For ID tasks, \textsc{RevIN}/Hybrid (0.84) and Standardization (0.85) show similar dominance, achieving 79\% improvement over raw baseline (4.02 MASE) and 28\% improvement over other normalization methods (MinMax: 0.94, MeanAbs: 1.27, MaxAbs: 1.31).
+CHRONOS forms a notable exception: while normalization significantly improved performance —producing 92.5\% and 84.6\% average gains over raw baselines in ZS and ID, respectively—the specific choice among the six normalization methods has little impact once data are scaled (±0.07 MASE variation in ZS and ±0.02 MASE in ID), we attribute this to its cross-entropy loss on discretized tokens (Section~\ref{ssec:tsfm}).